wlg1/wlg1.github.io/notion/stage/Stagecraft/Non-Euclidean Therapy for AI Trauma/Script drafts/svd script/intro of svd scene.md

 then = cat

 So we don’t need to use every basis vector; we can just use words that capture the most important combinations of basis vectors.
 When we define concepts in terms of these more efficient vectors, we are using a different basis.
 Thus, there are multiple basis that can be used to define the same matrix.
 Not only that, but for some basis, only a few of the most important words matter- the rest can be discarded, as they are used less frequently.
 Now, it is up to you to figure out what is the fewest set of words that capture the most information.

+show cob anim of diff language OR have a long description of full defs, that is replaced by 3 compressed words (highlighted in color)

 Patient: